hirofumi0810/asr_preprocessing/timit/README.md

 The non-HTK version will be added in the future.
 The configure file is in ./config/config_fbank.
 The default input feature is 40 channel log-mel filterbank features and energy (+Δ, ΔΔ).
 Please change it or ./make_script.py by yourself.

-2. Set to the path to the TIMIT dataset and the path to save dataset in make.sh and run
+2. Set to the path to TIMIT corpus and paths to save input features & dataset in make.sh and run
 ```
 ./make.sh
 ```